 What is Insulin Resistance

-Insulin resistance is present, when cells in muscles, fat and liver have trouble responding to insulin.
-They need extra insulin to take up glucose for energy.
-Eventually the pancreas is maxed out and can no longer keep up with insulin demands and glucose levels in the blood rise.
-Many metabolic disorders develop in response to high insulin levels (type 2 diabetes, kidney disease, liver disease, hypertension, PCOS, obesity, dyslipidemia, dementia, and others).
+Insulin resistance is a condition where the cells in the muscles, fat, and liver struggle to respond to insulin, requiring extra insulin to take up glucose for energy.
+As a result, the pancreas becomes overworked and can no longer keep up with the insulin demands, leading to an increase in blood glucose levels.
+Unfortunately, high insulin levels can contribute to several metabolic disorders such as type 2 diabetes, kidney disease, liver disease, hypertension, PCOS, obesity, dyslipidemia, dementia, and others.

-The conventional treatment is to add increasingly more insulin, which is creating a constant state of hyperinsulinemia.
-Medication is used to add exogenous insulin or trick the body into making more insulin or trick body cells into accepting glucose despite insulin resistance - the perfect storm to make this a chronic progressive disease.
+The traditional approach to treat insulin resistance is by adding more insulin, which creates a constant state of hyperinsulinemia.
+This approach often involves using medication to increase exogenous insulin or tricking the body into producing more insulin or accepting glucose despite insulin resistance.
+Unfortunately, this approach only exacerbates the problem, turning it into a chronic, progressive disease.

 Dr. Benjamin Bikman on Insulin Resistance:

-Only 12% of US adults are metabolically fit.
-This means that 88% are in some way metabolically unwell.
+Dr. Benjamin Bikman, a leading expert on insulin resistance, states that only 12% of US adults are metabolically fit, meaning that 88% are metabolically unwell.

-One interesting tidbit, insulin slows the basic metabolic rate significantly.
+One interesting fact is that insulin can significantly slow down the basic metabolic rate.

 Dr. Benjamin Bikman - 'Insulin at the Center: A New/Old Paradigm for Metabolic Syndrome'